Ollie-C/ollie-c/README.md

-### Where is my coding going?
+### What am I working on?

+- 🔭 Current personal project: **Myvu** - a movie ranking app built in SvelteKit and Phoenix.
 - ⭐ I've released my productivity app, **Hibi**, onto the Play Store to test the waters.
 It's available on web and android!
 Check it out [Android](https://play.google.com/store/apps/details?id=com.orix.hibi), [Web](hi-bi.app)
-- 🔭 Currently working on: two personal projects side-by-side.
+-  Currently working on: two personal projects side-by-side.
 The first is built in SvelteKit and Phoenix, the second in React, tRPC and Supabase.
-- 🌱 Learning: Elixir, Phoenix.
+- 🌱 Learning: Phoenix, FastAPI, AI
-- ❔ Keen to learn: Will definitely take another look at Astro at some point.
-Then a bit more 3D work and may even dip my toes in game dev?
+- ❔ Keen to learn: Go/Rust and then some day, game dev?

 ### These don't exactly define who I am, but they definitely help me build cool apps (this really needs updating but I just can't be bothered right now!)